Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Discussion

 A key aspect to the success of LXe-TPCs for dark matter is the efficient rejection of ER events using the S2/S1 (or $n_e/n_\gamma$) ratio, and a figure-of-merit for the discrimination power is the fraction of ER events that fall below the NR median.
-We use NEST to predict the NR median in XELDA, shown by the vertical dashed green line in Figure~\ref{fig:ANA_logq2lCDF}.
-The simulated NEST tritium spectrum and NR median predict a discrimination power of $7\times10^{-4}$ in XELDA (for the 3.2--7.2 keV window), comparable to that achieved by the LUX collaboration~\cite{ref:LUX_NRrejection}.
-The observed discrimination power for XELDA L-shell data at the NR median is much poorer, but so is that for actual tritium data, due to contributions from a low-energy external ER backgrounds that are unmodeled in our NEST simulations.
-We attribute these backgrounds to detector effects arising in any small chamber, particularly wall effects and multi-site events that produce simultaneous energy depositions in the TPC and reverse-field region(s) where the ionization signal is suppressed, also known as $\gamma$-$X$ events.
+We use NEST to predict the NR median in XELDA, shown by the vertical dashed green line in Fig.~\ref{fig:ANA_logq2lCDF}, and to extrapolate the low-$n_e/n_\gamma$ tails of the tritium and $^{127}$Xe $L$-shell spectra, shown by the dashed curves.
+The extrapolation is necessary as the observed tails in the XELDA tritium and $L$-shell data are dominated by low-energy external ER backgrounds that are unmodeled in our NEST simulations, and that show anomalously poor discrimination due to detector effects arising in any small chamber, particularly wall effects and multisite events that produce simultaneous energy depositions in the TPC and reverse-field region(s) where the ionization signal is suppressed, also known as $\gamma$-$X$ events.
+Our tuned NEST model provides a convenient way to extrapolate spectra to regions that we cannot measure directly due to these backgrounds.
+The extrapolated tritium spectrum and NR median give a discrimination power of $7\times10^{-4}$ in XELDA (for the 3.2--7.2 keV window), comparable to that achieved by the LUX collaboration~\cite{ref:LUX_NRrejection}, and an order of magnitude lower than the leakage observed for $L$-shell events.
+We note that the modified recombination $\beta$ model accurately reproduces the observed $L$-shell leakage for values of $\log_{10}(n_e/n_\gamma)$ above the NR median.
+All of these cases are illustrated for the 363 V/cm data in the bottom panel of Fig.~\ref{fig:ANA_logq2lCDF}.

 For a point of comparison where the effect of the unmodeled backgrounds is reduced, we use the value of $\log_{10}(n_e/n_\gamma)$ at which NEST would predict an ER leakage fraction of 0.005 for tritium data.
-At this value of $\log_{10}(n_e/n_\gamma)$, the L-shell leakage fraction for 363 V/cm data is 3.2 times higher than that observed for tritium.
-Alternatively, a direct comparison to the predicted tritium leakage from NEST without the unmodeled backgrounds finds that the observed L-shell rejection inefficiency is a factor of 6.4(6.2)$\times$ higher than expected at 363(258) V/cm.
-In either case, the L-shell leakage is significantly worse than what would be expected based on a tritium calibration alone.
+At this value of $\log_{10}(n_e/n_\gamma)$, the $L$-shell leakage fraction for 363 V/cm data is 3.2 times higher than that observed for tritium.
+Alternatively, a direct comparison to the predicted tritium leakage from NEST without the unmodeled backgrounds finds that the observed $L$-shell rejection inefficiency is a factor of 6.4(6.2) times higher than expected at 363(258) V/cm.
+In either case, the $L$-shell leakage is significantly worse than what would be expected based on a tritium calibration alone.

-We note that the modified recombination $\beta$ model accurately reproduces the observed L-shell leakage for values of $\log_{10}(n_e/n_\gamma)$ above the NR median.
-All of these cases are illustrated for the 363 V/cm data in the bottom panel of Figure~\ref{fig:ANA_logq2lCDF}.